 It’s a better choice if you want hands-off blending as there are more pre-set programs ready to go at the touch of a button.

-Much of the simple tasks you throw at it can be done in under a minute, such as mixing a couple of pounds of dough for a pizza base or some cookies.
+Much of the simple tasks you throw at the Ninja Professional Plus Kitchen System can be done in under a minute, such as mixing a couple of pounds of dough for a pizza base or some cookies.

 The handy thing about using the auto function is you can turn it on and walk away.

 Noise is to be expected.
 Auto at least gives you the option to leave it be, instead of standing over it until you’re done prepping your foods or making a smoothie.

 Where this comes in handy is for your low setting when you’re mixing flours into the dough for bread, cookies, or a pizza base.

 The one notable difference is the single-serve cups that come with the Ninja BN801.
 They are 24 oz. capacity.
-The BL770 has 16 oz. capacity single-serve cups.
+Ninja BL770 has 16 oz. capacity single-serve cups.
 You can use the cups for smoothies to go, or you can make BIGGER portions of salsa dips and sauces.

 If you’re one for experimenting with different recipes, trying different times to vary textures, or just prefer a larger serving than 16 oz, the Ninja BN801 could be a better fit.

-Ninja BL770 Vs BN801 – Key Differences
+Ninja BL770 Vs BN801 – Similarities And Key Differences

 If you find yourself hosting parties, or making sauces and dips for a large family, the bigger serve-cups on the BN801 would let you make MORE in LESS time than it’d take with the older model.

-The BN801 has five
+Ninja BN801 has five –